The Best World Atlases in 2025

 World Atlas of Wine

-Co-authored by Jancis Robinson and Hugh Johnson, this definitive guide has been the gold standard since 1971, with over 4.7 million copies sold globally.
-The 8th edition (2019) features 416 pages and 230 meticulously detailed maps, including new additions like St. Helena (Napa Valley), Uruguay, Lebanon, and expanded coverage of China and Alentejo (Portugal).
+Edited by Jancis Robinson and Hugh Johnson, the definitive guide to wine has since 1971 been the acknowledged gold standard of wine books and has sold more than 4.7 million copies worldwide.
+The 2019 8th edition consists of 416 pages with 230 meticulously planned maps, new destinations including St. Helena (Napa Valley), Uruguay, Lebanon, plus expanded coverage in China and Alentejo (Portugal).
 Climate change impacts and sustainability practices are explored, alongside soil maps of Beaujolais and Marlborough.
-The atlas also includes infographics and a redesigned layout for clarity, making it indispensable for both novices and professionals
+The atlas also includes infographics and a redesigned layout for clarity, making it indispensable for both novices and professionals.

 Review: 4.9/5